sguir/ppgcourse/exercise_BP.md

 # EXTRA EXERCISES

 ## The STDis Model and CONTRAST Analysis
-This **"combined" analysis** allows to evaluate to which extent the **population binary covariables are associated to specific markers/SNPs** using two different approaches: i) running the **STDis model** and hence, testing if covariates are (linearly) associated to each marker/SNP or ii) performing a **contrast analysis** to compute contrast of standardized allele frequencies between two groups of populations.
+This **"combined" analysis** allows to evaluate to which extent the **population binary covariables are associated to specific markers/SNPs** using two different approaches: i) running the **STDis Model** and hence, testing if covariates are (linearly) associated to each marker/SNP or ii) performing a **contrast analysis** to compute contrast of standardized allele frequencies between two groups of populations.

 * The contrast anaysis can be interesting if the assumed linear relationship between the covariates and allele frequencies is not entirely satisfactory.

-* The association analyses (STDis, STDmcmc, AUX Model) carried out with categorical or binary covariables can be problematic when dealing with small data sets or if one wishes to disregard some populations.
+* The association analyses (STDis, STDmcmc and AUX Models) carried out with categorical or binary covariables can be problematic when dealing with small data sets or if one wishes to disregard some populations.

 * Remember all the recomendations described above for running the STDis Model